Sheffield Student Housing

 I’ve looked round a property and want to take it.
 What happens next?

 You’ll need to move fast if you want to secure the property as competition can be fierce.
-We won’t take the property off the market until you have paid your £60.00 administration fee (per person) and deposit.
-Please note, tenants who re-sign the tenancy and stay on in a property will not need to pay an addittional admin fee.
+We won’t take the property off the market until you have paid your deposit.

 How much will I need to pay?